AndresQuichimbo/CUWALID/docs/source/dryp_tutorial.rst

     from cuwalid.dryp.main_DRYP import run_DRYP

-    run_DRYP("test_input/input_test.dmp")
+    run_DRYP("test_input/input_test.json")

 The location of all file locations must be relative to the location you run the file from.
-This example has the input in a directory in the main directory
+This example has the input in a directory called 'test_input' in the main directory

 Model outputs
 -------------